 The most delicate, fluffy, creamy and delicious raspberry cake!
 My raspberry tiramisu cake is made with a classic tiramisu filling, sponge cake and loads of fresh raspberries!
 I’m using my favorite tiramisu filling, made with vanilla pastry cream and whipped cream.
 For the cake layers, I’m using my vanilla sponge cake recipe and soaking each layer with raspberry liqueur.
 Every bite is so delicate and fruity!
 You’ll love this cake for the holidays or any time of the year you need a special raspberry cake!

-Watch My Tiramisu Video Tutorial!
+Watch My Raspberry Tiramisu Cake Tutorial

 Ingredients for Raspberry Tiramisu Cake Recipe

 Here are the main ingredients you’ll need to make this delicious cake!

 - Ladyfinger Cookies: use the crunchy, firm variety of ladyfinger cookies to garnish the outside of the cake.

 - Eggs: for making the sponge cake and the vanilla pastry cream.
 Have the eggs at room temperature for best results.

 - Sugar, Flour: for making the sponge cake.

 - Mascarpone Cheese: soften the cheese at room temperature for about 30 minutes prior to using it in the recipe.

 - Heavy Cream: use very well chilled heavy cream for making the tiramisu filling.